abusedmedia/CriticalPath/README.md

 # CriticalPath

 A micro (~0.7Kb gzipped) javascript library to design precisely the resources loading pipeline.
-In plain terms, you can define the order to load assets based on your design experience.
+In plain terms, you can define the order to load assets based on your design choices.

+Check out the effects on our [website](http://todo.to.it).
+Best viewed with low-band connection.

 ## Motivation